 3. Hill's Prescription Diet k/d Chicken Dry Dog Food

-- Not suitable for healthy dogs
+- Not for general use

 4. Dave's Pet Food Kidney Dog Treat Sweet Potato